Dominique Bergmann

 Dominique C. Bergmann is a plant scientist with a specific focus on developmental biology and plant biology.
 Correspondingly, she is a professor of Biology at Stanford University and is in association with the Stanford Institute for Stem Cell Biology and Regenerative Medicine.
 Additionally, Bergmann is also an Investigator of the Howard Hughes Medical Institute.

-For the last several years she has been a Gordon and Betty Moore HHMI funded researcher.
+For several years she was a Gordon and Betty Moore HHMI funded researcher.